-The Girl Who Lost a Leopard is the latest adventure from Nizrana Farook, whose books also include The Boy Who Met a Whale and The Girl Who Stole an Elephant.
+The Boy Who Saved a Bear is the latest adventure from Nizrana Farook, whose books also include The Girl Who Lost a Leopard, The Boy Who Met a Whale and The Girl Who Stole an Elephant.

 Nizrana was born and raised in Colombo, Sri Lanka, and the beautiful landscapes of her home country find their way into the stories she writes.
 She has a master's degree in writing for young people, and lives in Hertfordshire with her husband and two daughters.

 You can follow her on Twitter at @NizRite.

 The Boy Who Saved a Bear (Nosy Crow)

 Nizrana Farook's The Boy Who Saved a Bear, set like her earlier books on the island of Serendib, is a fast-paced adventure that pits a boy and a bear against two thieves who will stop at nothing to get the key to the queen's treasure.
 Nizrana tells ReadingZone how her own childhood helps inspire her stories, why the environment features strongly in some of her books - and whether she will be returning to the island of Serendib in future stories.

 1. Can you tell us a little about yourself and your life as an author?